 Looking forward to trying this!
 Any tips on making this in the instant pot instead?

 Hi Mandy!
 I haven’t tried this in the instant pot.
-But it might be worth updating to do so!
 I would make the marinade and combine it with the pork in a bag/dish.
-Let it marinade for 1 hour in fridge.
+Let it marinate for 1 hour in fridge.
 Then, saute onion and garlic in the instant pot.
 Add the pork with remaining marinade sear/saute to brown meat, 4 minutes each side.
-CLose lid, pressure cook manually for 5 minutes, natural release for 8-10 minutes.
+Close lid, pressure cook manually for 5 minutes, natural release for 8-10 minutes.
 Then shred meat.
 This is just a guess based on another instant pot pork tenderloin recipe i saw here. https://www.thekitchn.com/instant-pot-pork-tenderloin-22948815 My only concern is if the orange juice in marinade will cause it to burn.
 Does that make sense?

 Hello Cotter,